 You’ve probably seen the terms OLED and LED used interchangeably to describe flat-screen TVs, but the two technologies differ significantly.
 They use an array of light-emitting diodes to create an image, while OLED TVs use a layer of organic material that emits light when exposed to an electric current.
 The most significant advantage of OLED over LED is that it doesn’t require a backlight, which means it can produce a much thinner TV.
 OLED also has better color reproduction and black levels than LED, and it’s more energy efficient.
 However, OLED TVs are still more expensive than LED TVs, so it’s a matter of personal preference.

-If you’re looking to upgrade your TV, you may be wondering whether to choose an OLED or LED model.
+If you want to upgrade your TV, you may wonder whether to choose an OLED or LED model.
 But what’s the difference between these two types of TVs?
-First, it’s important to note that OLED and LED are both types of LCD TVs.
+First, it’s important to note that OLED or LED are both types of LCD TVs.
 The main difference between them is the lighting system.
 OLED TVs use organic light-emitting diodes, while LED TVs use traditional inorganic LEDs.
 Organic LEDs are made from carbon-based materials, which makes them thinner and more flexible than inorganic LEDs.

 As a result, OLED TVs are usually lighter and more energy-efficient than LED TVs.
 However, They typically have a higher contrast ratio and brightness level, making them a better choice for rooms with lots of natural light.
 So which type of TV is right for you?
 That depends on your budget and your viewing preferences.
 If you want the best picture quality, an OLED TV is a way.
 But an LED TV may be better if you want a more affordable option.